-In the youngest patients neck liposuction alone may be successful, as the skin has enough elasticity to retract and smooth.
-In those in their 30s and early 40s with good skin tone, a mini neck lift where liposuction is combined with tightening done through an incision under the chin may work very well.
+In the youngest patients, neck liposuction alone may be successful, as the skin has enough elasticity to retract and smooth.
+For those in their 30s and early 40s with good skin tone, a mini neck lift where liposuction is combined with tightening done through an incision under the chin may work very well.

-Further improvement can be obtained by later fat grafting to add volume where it is needed.
+After a rhytidectomy procedure, further improvement can be obtained by later performing fat grafting to add volume where it is needed.
 Our most common operation on someone who had a facelift before is not another facelift but fat grafting to restore volume.

-A few patients will not bruise or swell much and with hair down, look good in a few days.*
+A few patients will not bruise or swell much, and with their hair down, they will look good in a few days.*

-Most patients will look good to strangers by two weeks.*
+Most patients will look good to strangers within two weeks.*

-Most patients will look good to family by four weeks.*
+Most patients will look good to the family by four weeks.*

 Most patients will feel they look great by six weeks.
-Because of altered exercise and routine, and recovery, I warn my patients many will feel depressed the second week.
-My staff is very helpful with reassuring support during that period.
-The facelift unfortunately cannot make you look like you did at age 30, but can make you look like a more refreshed, less tired version of yourself!*
+Because of the recovery process and altered exercise and routines, we warn our patients that many will feel depressed during the second week.
+Our staff is very helpful in providing reassuring support during that period.
+The facelift unfortunately cannot make you look like you did at age 30, but it can make you look like a more refreshed, less tired version of yourself!*

 *Individual results may vary.

 Bruising and swelling can last two weeks or longer.
-There may be areas of numbness in front of the ear.
-A few percent will have late bleeding called a hematoma, that requires removal.
-The nerves and muscles to the smile can be injured from the surgery.
-The vast majority recover but rarely someones smile is uneven (facial nerve injury).
+There may be areas of numbness in the front of the ear.
+A few percent will have late bleeding called a hematoma, which requires removal.
+The nerves and muscles of the smile can be injured from the surgery.
+The vast majority recover, but rarely someone’s smile is uneven (facial nerve injury).
 Perfect symmetry is rarely possible.
-The surgery does not tighten the lines around the mouth; fillers or fat grafting is needed for those lines.
-Other rare complications may occur.
+Other rare complications may also occur.